shapedthought/rvtools2vse/README.md

   -V, --version                               Print version
 ```

-Note that the vInfo "In Use MiB" must be have that string and not In Use MB which was used in older RvTools versions.
+Note that the vInfo "In Use MiB" must have that string and not In Use MB, which was used in older RvTools versions.
 This also applies to the vPartition "Capacity MiB" (Capacity MB in older versions).

 ## Flags